Naike-B/Code-Quiz/README.md

-# Code-Quiz
+# Code Quiz

-This is a quiz about JavaScript

 ## Description

-The user has 75 seconds to answer 12 questions.
-The user can choose between 4 answers.
-For every correct answer, the user gets 5 points.
-For any wrong answer the user loses 10 seconds.
-At the end of the quiz the user can see the final score and add his/her initials and submit them.
+This is a quiz about JavaScript where the user has a set time to answer multiple choice questions and has the option to save the score and initials which are then displayed on another page showing the game high scores.

 ## Installation